 She is celebrated as a feminine deity of the healing and purifying powers of abundant, flowing water.
 She is also sometimes associated with rhetoric, eloquence, creative work, and anything whose flow purifies the essence of self.

-Saraswati Origins
+Devi Saraswati Origins

 Brahma told her that her name is Saraswati and ordained that she should stay on the tip of everybody’s tongue.
 She should dance, especially on the tongues of learned people.
 He asked her to live on earth in the form of a river and, as a third form, to live in him too.
-Sarawati agreed to this.
-So she is Brahma’s active energy and power in one of her forms.

-Saraswati transforms into a river
+Devi Saraswati transforms into a river

-Legends
+Goddess Saraswati Legends

-There are many legendary stories surrounding the goddess.
+There are many legendary stories surrounding the Goddess.
 According to one legend, originally Lakshmi, Saraswati and Ganga were the wives of Shri Hari.
 Saraswati felt that Shri Hari was getting fonder of Ganga.
 She complained to Lakshmi, but Lakshmi was neutral.
 Saraswati was irritated and cursed Lakshmi to become a tree because she was insensitive.

 Ganga felt bad and cursed Saraswati.
 This led Saraswati to curse Ganga.
 Reacting to this situation, Shri Hari gave dispensations, and accordingly, Lakshmi was to be born as a tree in the house of a king.
 Sarawati was declared to exist as one part of a river, one part of which would remain with him, and another of which would later become Brahma’s wife.

-According to one legend, Brahma, the creator, fell in love with the woman who appeared from his own mind.
+According to another legend, Brahma, the creator, fell in love with the woman who appeared from his own mind.
 Noticing his amorous glances, she turned to the right side of the deity.
 The deity produced a new face toward his right.

 When she appeared on his other two sides, two new faces emerged in these directions.
 As a last resort, she leapt into the sky.
 A fifth face emerged from the deity, looking upwards.
 Conceding her defeat, she consented to become the deity’s consort.

 According to the Hindu epic Ramayana, Ravanna, along with his brothers Vibhishana and Kumbhakarna, performed penance to appease Brahma.
 Brahma offered each a boon.
-But other gods pleaded with him not to grant Kumbhkarna his boon.
+But other Gods pleaded with him not to grant Kumbhkarna his boon.

-Representation
+Goddess Saraswati Representation

 In the scriptures, she is generally described as being as white as the moon, adorned in white ornaments, and holding a book and a pen in her hands.

-She is usually depicted near a flowing river, which is a reference to her early history as a river goddess.
-As a river goddess, she represented fertility and purity.
+Sometimes, a peacock is shown beside her.
+The peacock symbolizes colorful magnificence and the attractions of the material world.
+It’s actually representative of avidya or ignorance, the overpowering influence of the senses that one needs to overcome through the single-handed pursuit of vidya or knowledge.
+She is usually depicted near a flowing river, which is a reference to her early history as a river Goddess.
+As a river Goddess, she represented fertility and purity.

 Saraswati and Brahma